studiowolf/skeleton/README.md

 # Website Skeleton

 Work in progress!
 But already here for your inspiration.
-Framework for building and deploying Wordpress websites
+Framework for building and deploying WordPress websites

 ## Start